 Most people who are accused of a crime are treated like criminals.
 We fight to preserve your rights and keep you out of jail.
 I am Boise, Idaho criminal defense attorney Chuck Peterson.
-For nearly thirty-seven years I have been a trial lawyer.
+For over forty years I have been a trial lawyer.
 Our office focuses on providing the best defense possible to our clients facing criminal charges and trying the best possible case for clients in civil actions.
 In every case, we try to bring a sense of reason to the situation and search for the real story.
 Every case is a story.
 We need to know what really happened and why it happened.
 Jurors will want to know the story and they will want to know you.
 I have tried hundreds of civil and criminal cases, and represented people in virtually every level of legal proceeding – from simple misdemeanors to complex felony cases, in state and federal courts throughout the United States.
 My felony experience includes drug charges, sex offenses, aggravated assault and battery, murder, manslaughter, fraud, robbery, theft, and racketeering.

 I started my lawyer life in the Army, as a member of the Judge Advocate General’s Corps, assigned to the 4th Infantry Division.
 I learned early the value of getting the facts right.
 My cases included murder, espionage and the usual type of criminal charges brought against soldiers, sailors, airmen, and Marines.